equetzal/huronOS-build-tools/docs/usage/directives/firewall/codeforces.md

 # Codeforces Firewall Exception

-When firewall is set to `DROP` policy, [Codeforces](https://codeforces.com) is a website that require a lot of exceptions for setting a working website due to the fact that it makes requests to several servers on the internet.
-Also, allowing codeforces itself will allow contestants to access in-website blogs, editorials, previous user submissions, etc.
+When the firewall is blocking all the internet connectivity, setting an exception to [Codeforces](https://codeforces.com) would require many exceptions for getting the site to work properly due to the fact that it makes requests to several servers on the internet.
+Also, allowing Codeforces itself will allow contestants to access in-website blogs, editorials, previous user submissions, etc.

-Then, it's recommended to setup a [domain for groups](https://codeforces.com/blog/entry/51787) which is a codeforces feature build specifically for running contest with controlled environments.
+Then, it's recommended to setup a [*domain for groups*](https://codeforces.com/blog/entry/51787) which is a Codeforces feature built specifically for running contests with controlled environments.
-Using the _domain for groups_ feature, its easy to setup a firewall with only few exceptions.
+Using the _domain for groups_ feature, grants an easy firewall setup with only few exceptions.
 For example:

-1. A group for setting a contest has been created on codeforces.
+1. A group for setting a contest has been created on Codeforces.
 2. Following the [blog instructions](https://codeforces.com/blog/entry/51787), the resulting group domain url is `https://yourgroupdomain.contest.codeforces.com`.
 3. Then the firewall needs to make IP exceptions to: